kimchitsigai/Articles-and-Tutorials/pbx_install.md

 ### Confirm Successful Installation

-To confirm that FreePBX & Asterisk were installed successfully, open a web browser and navigate to your cloud server's FQDN or IP address, and you should be greeted by the FreePBX administrator-account setup screen.
+To confirm that FreePBX &amp; Asterisk were installed successfully, open a web browser and navigate to your cloud server's FQDN or IP address, and you should be greeted by the FreePBX administrator-account setup screen.

 ![FreePBX Account Setup](http://i.imgur.com/AQPW20I.png)